 If you shudder at the thought of having a root canal, you’re not alone.
 Root canals are arguably the most misunderstood dental procedure.
 But contrary to popular belief, root canal treatment doesn’t cause pain and discomfort — it provides immediate, long-term relief.
 The top-rated team of dentists at Volterra Dental in Los Alamitos, California, offer tooth-saving root canal treatments to patients in the Orange County area.
-If you’ve been experiencing ongoing tooth pain or sensitivity, call the office at (562) 247-0172, or book your appointment online today.
+If you’ve been experiencing ongoing tooth pain or sensitivity, call the office at 562.596.7484, or request an appointment online today.

 Root canals are a tooth-saving treatment that repairs the soft tissue, or pulp, deep inside your tooth.
 Also known as root canal therapy or endodontic treatment, this simple dental procedure removes decaying or infected pulp before your tooth is beyond repair.

 But before you can understand how root canal treatment works, you have to know something about the structure of your teeth.

 The soft pulp in the center of your tooth is situated beneath a hard layer of dentin and the protective outer layer of enamel.
 Because the pulp contains blood vessels, nerves, and connective tissues, it’s incredibly important during early development, when it helps build and sustain strong dentin and enamel layers.

 Tooth pulp extends from the crown of your tooth to the tip of its roots, where it connects to the surrounding tissues.
 Once a tooth is fully mature, it can survive without its pulp because it gets most of its nutrients from the surrounding tissues.

 If a tooth’s pulp becomes inflamed or infected, it can cause severe pain or even tooth loss.
 Root canal therapy removes the problematic pulp so you can keep your natural tooth in place.

 People who wind up needing a root canal typically experience one or more of the following symptoms: